bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 Interface `Map<K, V>` and its implementations:
 - `HashMap<K, V>`
 - `ConcurrentHashMap<K, V>`
-- `ConcurrentHashMap<K, V>`
 - `Hashtable<K, V>`

 ### Hashtable Operation Costs
-The table below demonstrates the time complexity of the Hashtable operations, when no hash key collision happens and when they happen and are handled by a specific algorithm.
+The table below demonstrates the time complexity of the Hashtable operations, when no hash key collision happens and when they do happen then are handled by a specific algorithm.
 ```
 | Operation | No Collision | Linear Probing |   Chaining    |
 |-----------|--------------|----------------|---------------|